Senate Democrats weigh lawsuit over Trump's appointment of Whitaker

 “Therefore, Whitaker cannot serve as acting Attorney General ...
 Any other officer in the Justice Department who was appointed through advice and consent can serve, including the Deputy AG, the solicitor general, and the assistant AGs,” said Yoo, now a law professor at the University of California, Berkeley.

-Trump’s ouster of Sessions and appointment of Whitaker triggered concerns among lawmakers that the president planned to undermine Special Counsel Robert Mueller’s 18-month probe into Russian meddling in the 2016 election and any collusion between Moscow and Trump’s campaign.
+Trump’s ouster of Sessions and appointment of Whitaker triggered concerns among lawmakers that the president planned to undermine Mueller’s probe into Russian meddling in the 2016 election and any collusion between Moscow and Trump’s campaign.

 Republican Senator Susan Collins said in a statement on Friday that Mueller must be allowed to complete his investigation.

 “I am concerned about comments that Acting Attorney General Matthew Whitaker has made regarding the Special Counsel and the parameters of his investigation,” she said.
 “We should bring to the Senate floor legislation that would put restrictions on the ability of President Donald Trump to fire the Special Counsel,” she added.

 Trump said on Friday, as he was departing Washington for a trip to Paris, that he had not discussed the Mueller probe with Whitaker before appointing him, and it was up to Whitaker whether he wanted to be involved with the investigation.